The American Express Explorer Credit Card is one of the most popular Amex products in market.

 $400 American Express Travel Credit: How it works

 The annual $400 Travel Credit is a key benefit of the American Express Explorer Credit Card.

 It’s awarded to the primary card member each annual anniversary, and it’s valid for 12 months from the date of issue.
 The credit can be spent online at American Express Travel, for travel in Australia or overseas.

 The best bit?
 Since the $400 Amex Travel Credit is provided each year, it effectively offsets the $395 annual card fee.

 What can you use the American Express Travel Credit for?

 As a flexible credit, the Amex Travel Credit can be redeemed across different categories.
-You can put it towards eligible flights, hotels, or even car hire at American Express Travel Online.
+You can put it towards eligible flights (in our experience, this includes most Qantas and Virgin Australia sale fares) hotels, or even car hire at American Express Travel Online.

 Who can use the American Express Travel Credit?

 One of the standout features of the Travel Credit is that it isn’t tied to the primary card member.